Kiki-her/M.dog/README.md

 # M.dog

-My dog's voice web page
+My dog's voice web page by vanilla JS.

+## How to use the page